RhoInc/datadigest/cran-comments.md

-# Version 1.0.1
+# Version 1.0.2
-This is the first submission of datadigest.
+This is a resubmission of datadigest.
+In this version we have:

+* Added quotes to software names.
+* Used the CRAN template for the LICENSE file.
+* Indentified the copyright holder in the DECSRIPTION file.

 ## Test environments
 * ubuntu 14.04, R 3.5.0 (on travis-ci)